-56.c: The interest assumption changed from 3.50% to 2.20%.
+56.c: The interest assumption changed from 2.20% to 2.16%.
+Assumed rates of retirement, termination, and mortality have been updated to align with those currently being used by the statewide pension systems.

 56.d: There were no changes in benefit terms since the prior measurement date.